Early Entrance to Kindergarten

 Information and Requirements

-The South Euclid-Lyndhurst Schools has a September 30 cut off for students to turn 5 years old in order to enroll for kindergarten.
+Children who live in the South Euclid-Lyndhurst City School District and turn 5 on or before August 24, 2026, are eligible to register for kindergarten for the 2026-2027 school year.
 Early entrance is available for the exceptional child who is both academically ready as well as developmentally mature when compared to others their age.
 Some children may appear exceptional simply because of their access to opportunities (i.e., preschool programs, parents working with them on skills, or access to learning materials).
 Early entrance is designed for the child who has high ability and easily achieves when presented with new material.

 Some considerations when determining if early entrance is right for a child: